apache/druid/docs/development/extensions-core/catalog.md

 ### Effects of a table definition

-A table definition takes effect when it is read, not when it is written: changing one, whether through SQL DDL or the REST API, rewrites nothing.
+A table definition takes effect when it is read, not when it is written: changing one, whether through SQL DDL or the REST API, rewrites nothing by itself.
 What it affects:

 - **SELECT queries** report each declared column with its declared type, in declared order.
 Segments that store a column as a different physical type are converted to the declared type at query time.
 Columns present in segments